Kgsolsa/blog/src/content/posts/watched_shows_list.md

 - Apocalypse Bringer Mynoghra (Season 1-) Good 👍🏾
 - Attack on Titan ( Seasons 1-4) (Completed)
 - Ayakashi (Season 1-)
+- Backstabbed in a Backwater Dungeon: My Trusted Companions Tried to Kill Me, but Thanks to the Gift of an Unlimited Gacha I Got LVL 9999 Friends and Am Out for Revenge on My Former Party Members and the World (Season 1-) (Average)
 - Baki (Seasons 1–3) 🔥🔥
 - Bastard (ecchi  trash won't watch again 👎🏾 ) (Seasons 1- )
 - Basilisk 🔥🔥